MetOffice/simulation-systems/source/WorkingPractices/TestSuites/um.rst

 restarted.

-Below is a (by no means comprehensive) set of groups that you may wish to use.
+Below is a (by no means comprehensive) set of groups that you may wish to use on Met Office systems.
 Note that there is a lot of overlap between these groups, and that you can specify more than one at once, e.g. ``--group=developer,jules,ukca``.

     +--------------------+----------------------------------------------------------+
     | Group              | Description                                              |